bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 **Explanation:**

-Surrounded regions shouldn't be on the border, which means that any `'O'` on the border of the board are not flipped to `'X'`.
+Surrounded regions shouldn’t be on the border, which means that any `'O'` on the border of the board are not flipped to `'X'`.
 Any `'O'` that is not on the border and it is not connected to an `'O'` on the border will be flipped to `'X'`.
 Two cells are connected if they are adjacent cells connected horizontally or vertically.

 ### Solution: